ECE493-W22G6/scholarship-application-site/server/api/API_doc.md

 ## MCDM

-### POST `/mcdm/test`
+### POST `/mcdm`

-Feeds a sample json object which then the score is calculated for that student. the score of the student is stored in student_total_score
+Gets feeded scholarship_id which then the score is calculated for that student. the score of the student is stored in student_total_score.
+Each student for that scholarship is paired up with a total scored which is then sorted.

+num_of_awards is the amount of awards available for that scholarship and therefore the top X students are posted in db.scholarships['winners'], X being the num_of_awards

-json object example:
+input example:
 {
-    "application_id" : "101",
-    "scholarship_id" : "101",
+    "scholarship_id" : "101"
-    "judge_id" : "101",
-    "student_id" : "Mustafa",
-    "judge_score" : {
-        "academic" : 1,
-        "leadership" : 1,
-        "volunteer" : 5
-        },
-    "weight_criteria" : {
-        "academic" : 0.1,
-        "leadership" : 0,
-        "volunteer" : 0.9
 }
-}

 Success response:

   - message: Calculations successful,
-    Student_id: student_id,
-    student_total_score : student_total_score
+    winners: LIST OF WINNERS
+    code: 200 ok

+### POST `/scholarships/winners/`

+Adds the winners for the given scholarship id

+Request body:

+- student_winners, student_id from mcdm

+Success response:

+- message: Calculations successful,
+  winners: LIST OF WINNERS
   code: 200 ok